 How Large is the Titanoboa?

 The Titanoboa was incredibly massive, reaching lengths of about 40-50ft and weighing over 2,500lbs.
 That snake makes every other snake that we have on the planet today seem small by comparison.
+For reference, 40-50 feet is roughly the height of a four-story building.
+Yikes.

 According to unconfirmed reports, the largest anaconda that was ever found measured 33ft long and weighed about 880lbs.
 Supposedly, this monstrous anaconda’s head was three feet across, and one can only imagine the size of prey this creature could hunt and eat.
+However, the largest reliably confirmed anaconda size is 215 pounds and just over 17 feet long.

 The Titanoboa is so much longer and thicker than the anaconda, making it a much more dangerous creature.
 Although we have fossil records of this animal, many questions exist such as this creature’s preferred environment, whether it could lift a section of its body off the ground to strike, and what it ate.